 Cerberus is approaching banks for a loan to pay off debt taken out in 2006, according to three people familiar with the transaction.
 A new $1.4 billion mortgage would be packaged into securities, while the remainder is placed with other investors, said the people, who declined to be identified because the negotiations aren’t public.

 The move marks the second attempt to refinance the debt on the so-called Kyo-ya portfolio in the commercial-mortgage bond market.
-A deal struck with Goldman Sachs Group Inc. (GS) last year never closed, leaving the private-equity firm led by Stephen Feinberg without funding when loans matured in July, a person familiar with the deal said.
+A deal struck with Goldman Sachs Group Inc. (GS:US) last year never closed, leaving the private-equity firm led by Stephen Feinberg without funding when loans matured in July, a person familiar with the deal said.

 The debt was extended until next year, according to Morningstar Inc. The Hawaii hotels are located in Maui and Oahu, including the Sheraton Waikiki and three other properties that account for 40 percent of the rooms at Waikiki Beach.
 The sixth hotel is in San Francisco.